ministryofjustice/hmpps-manage-users/README.md

 # Overriding the Default Environment Settings

-When manage-hmpps-auth-accounts runs in non-local environments it requires a set of environment variables to tell it where to find the dependent services and other important settings.
+When hmpps-manage-users runs in non-local environments it requires a set of environment variables to tell it where to find the dependent services and other important settings.
 The following environment variables supply these values: